sdougbrown/mithril-fractals/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was forked from [react-fractals](https://github.com/Swizec/react-fractals).

-# React Fractals
+# Mithril Fractals

 An experiment in fractalization and component recursion.